A-Shariatix/ELK_Stack/README.md

 - #### image:
   elasticsearch:9.1.0<br>
 - #### ports:
-  Port 9200 on host is mapped to port 9200 on the Elasticsearch container, exposing it's REST API.
+  Port 9200 on host is mapped to port 9200 on the Elasticsearch container, exposing its REST API.
 Port 9300, used for internal cluster communication, is unused in this single-node deployment.<br>
 - #### environment:
   Configuration is managed through environment variables for clarity and ease of deployment.
 Below is a detailed explanation of the environment variables used:<br>